Soothing songs and dreamy lullabies to help your baby drift off to sleep

 Updated on

-In today’s world, baby sleep music comes in many forms, from musical light projectors to gadgets like Yoto players.
-But nothing quite compares to the power of a simple lullaby.
-Far from being just an old wives' tale, lullabies have a magical way of soothing fussy or colicky babies, making bedtime (and life) a little easier.
-When used as part of a consistent bedtime routine, they help little ones recognise sleep cues, making settling down smoother.
-Their slow, rhythmic patterns even help regulate a baby’s heart rate and breathing, promoting deeper, more restful sleep.
-Best of all, lullabies don’t cost a thing - but they’re a priceless tool for strengthening the bond between you and your precious baby.
+When used as part of sleep training or a consistent bedtime routine, baby lullaby songs help little ones recognise sleep cues, making settling down easier.
+Not only that, research from Harvard University found that lullabies (in any language) created signs of physical relaxation in babies, helping to regulate their heart rate and breathing, promoting deeper, more restful sleep.
+Best of all, lullabies don’t cost a thing – they’re a priceless tool for strengthening the bond between you and your precious baby.

 A relaxed baby sleeping after listening to lullaby.

-The best lullabies
+The best baby lullabies

 Rock-a-Bye Baby